Skin cancer types: Squamous cell carcinoma symptoms

-No matter what it looks like, SCC often appears on skin that’s gotten lots of sun, such as the face, lips, bald scalp, ears, or hands.
+No matter what it looks like, this skin cancer often appears on skin that’s gotten lots of sun, such as the face, lips, bald scalp, ears, or hands.
 It tends to develop on skin that’s been badly damaged by the sun or indoor tanning.
-Signs that your skin has been damaged, include age spots, discolored skin, loss of firmness, and deep wrinkles.
+Signs that your skin has been damaged include age spots, discolored skin, loss of firmness, and deep wrinkles.

 Pictures of squamous cell carcinoma on the skin

-The following pictures show many of the ways that SCC can appear on the skin.
+The following pictures show many of the ways that this cancer can appear on the skin.

 Round growth with raised borders

 Squamous cell skin cancer often develops on the head or neck because these areas tend to get the most sun exposure.
 In this picture, you see squamous cell skin cancer on the ear.

 A sore that won't heal or heals and returns

 On the skin or lips, squamous cell carcinoma can look like a sore.

 This can be a sign of squamous cell carcinoma, which is why you want a board-certified dermatologist to examine your skin before you treat any age spot.

 This is a common sign of squamous cell carcinoma of the skin.